syncfusion/blazor-docs/src/common/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

      ![Reload-Window](../images/Reload-Window.png)

-6. Now, use the Syncfusion extensions from Visual Studio Code palette.
+6. Now, use the Syncfusion extensions from the Visual Studio Code palette.

      ![CreateProjectPalette](../images/CreateProjectPalette.png)